kevnhech/linkedlist/README.md

 # Extra credit
 1. insertAt(value, index) that inserts a new node with the provided value at the given index.
 (Done)
 2. removeAt(index) that removes the node at the given index.
+(Done)